 Libyan locals often pursue medical facilities abroad for the more chronic conditions that plague the country’s population – such as cardiovascular diseases and diabetes.

-Medical facilities in Libya
+Private healthcare in Libya

-Medical facilities in Libya are limited and it is essential for expats to become a member of a private clinic.
+Medical facilities in Libya are limited, and it is essential for expats to become a member of a private clinic.

 Health insurance in Libya

 It's important that expats have private health insurance while in Libya.
 Nonetheless, many times doctors will expect payment in cash immediately.
-Still, private healthcare provides safety and superior service to the ailing public services.
+Still, private healthcare provides safety and superior service to the ailing public sector.

 Expats should negotiate private health insurance as part of their employment contracts.